Shetland: Local culture and the arts

-After the islands were officially pawned from Norway to Scotland in 1472, several Scots families from the Scottish Lowlands emigrated to Shetland in the 16th and 17th centuries.
+After the islands were officially transferred from Norway to Scotland in 1472, several Scots families from the Scottish Lowlands emigrated to Shetland in the 16th and 17th centuries.
 Studies of the genetic makeup of the islands' population, however, indicate that Shetlanders are just under half Scandinavian in origin, and sizeable amounts of Scandinavian ancestry, both patrilineal and matrilineal, have been reported in Orkney (55%) and Shetland (68%).
 This combination is reflected in many aspects of local life.
 For example, almost every place name in use can be traced back to the Vikings.

 The Lerwick Up Helly Aa is one of several fire festivals held in Shetland annually in the middle of winter, starting on the last Tuesday of January.
 The festival is just over 100 years old in its present, highly organised form.
 Originally held to break up the long nights of winter and mark the end of Yule, the festival has become one celebrating the isles' heritage and includes a procession of men dressed as Vikings and the burning of a replica longship.

 Shetland also competes in the biennial International Island Games, which it hosted in 2005.

 The cuisine of Shetland is based on locally produced lamb, beef and seafood, some of it organic.
 The real ale-producing Valhalla Brewery is the most northerly in Britain.
 The Shetland Black is a variety of blue potato with a dark skin and indigo-coloured flesh markings.

 Language

-The Norn language was a form of Old Norse spoken in the Shetland continued to be spoken until the 18th century.
+The Norn language was a form of Old Norse spoken in the Northern Isles, and continued to be spoken until the 18th century.
 It was gradually replaced in Shetland by an insular dialect of Scots, known as Shetlandic, which is in turn being replaced by Scottish English.
 Although Norn was spoken for hundreds of years, it is now extinct and few written sources remain, although influences remain in the Insular Scots dialects.
 The Shetland dialect is used in local radio and dialect writing, and is kept alive by organisations such as Shetland Forwirds, and the Shetland Folk Society.

+The 2022 Scottish Census reported that out of 22,406 residents aged three and over, 9,179 (41%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 22,403 residents aged three and over, 137 (0.6%) considered themselves able to speak or read Gaelic.